wp-plugins/envoke-supersized/readme.txt

 == Changelog ==

 = 2.1.4 =
-* Fix: Fixes issue with thumbnails pagination does not work.
+* Fix: Fixes issue where thumbnail pagination does not work.

 = 2.1.3 =
 * Fix: Removed no longer used css that could conflict with some themes.